Detection and Identification of Sensor Attacks Using Partially Attack-Free Data: Introduction

 The paper \cite{2023TACShi} presents data-driven methods for attack detection and identification based on subspace identification and $ \ell_2/\ell_1 $ optimization frameworks.
-In \cite{2025ECCTeixeira}, the authors develop a data-driven algorithm for identifying attack-free sensors in networked control systems and provide corresponding feasibility conditions.
+In \cite{2025ECCTeixeira}, the authors develop a data-driven attack detection algorithm in networked control systems and provide corresponding feasibility conditions.
 The paper \cite{2025TCS-ILi} proposes an iterative reweighted $ \ell_2/\ell_1 $ minimization approach to enhance the performance of data-driven attack detection and identification.
 The paper \cite{2021TCYBLi} investigates a data-driven design scheme for undetectable false data-injection attacks and proposes a detection scheme that leverages coding theory.
-The paper \cite{2021L-CSSPasquialetti} examines a data-driven attack detection problem and characterizes an information bound on the output time series and the size of the observation window to achieve the attack detection.
-The secure data reconstruction problem under data manipulation utilizing the behavioral approach is addressed in \cite{2026TACLygeros}.
-Moreover, the paper \cite{2025AutomaticaChen} deals with the data-driven stabilization problem under false-data injection attacks on the actuator channels.
+The secure data reconstruction problem under data manipulation, using the behavioral approach, is addressed in \cite{2026TACLygeros}.
 These studies assume that historical datasets are free from malicious sensor attacks and thus build their frameworks on clean (i.e., attack-free) datasets.
-In practice, however, the data may also contain malicious attacks.
-Hence, the question motivating our research is: \textit{Given only input and compromised output data, how can we detect and identify the attacks?}
+In practice, however, the data may already be corrupted by malicious false-data injection attacks.